 - For gaining introductions to their friends and family who may fund you

 Even if you don’t raise from them, this is your core support group.
 Entrepreneurship can be lonely.
 You are really going to appreciate having them in your corner on this journey.
-For them to do that it really helps for them to get what you are doing, get excited about it, and understand some of your challenges.
+For them to do that it really helps them to get what you are doing, get excited about it, and understand some of your challenges.

-When thinking about how to send a pitch deck to friends and family, keep in mind that just practicing with them can really help you find holes in your pitch, polish it and perfect it, before approaching the investors you really want.
+Just practicing with them can really help you find holes in your pitch, polish it and perfect it, before approaching the investors you really want.